svprakash001/TripTracker/README.md

 ### Serverless Architecture

 No application server and only Database server is used.
-Uses Cloud Firestore Realtime Database which is a **NoSQL Documnet Database**(work in progress to move to CouchBase Lite)
+Uses Cloud Firestore Realtime Database which is a **NoSQL Documnet Database**(will soon move to CouchBase Lite)

-Trip creation is handled on client side and a new document is created in cloud DB for every trip created.
+Trip creation is handled on client side and a new document is created in cloud Database for every trip created.
 When new user joins/leaves corresponding changes are made in the document.
-Location updates are sent to the DB perodically and immediately a callback is triggerd on all teh connected clients that a new update is available.
+Location updates are sent to the DB perodically and immediately a callback is triggerd on all the connected clients stating that a new update is available.

 #### Work in Progress

 1. Move the database layer to **Couchbase Lite with Sync Gateway**
-2. Ability to selectively choos members whose location we want to see in realtime.
+2. Ability to selectively choose members whose location we want to see in realtime.
 Currently all the ride members' location is shown
-3. Create an *admin* to remove users from the ride group
+3. Create an *admin* functionality and role to perform operations such as removing an user from ride group